tohinz/tohinz.github.io/_posts/2019-04-10-apache-django-virtualenv.md

 ---
 layout: blog
-title: Deploy Multiple Django Websites with Apache and Virtualenv
+title: How to Serve Multiple Django Websites with Multiple Virtualenvs on Apache and mod_wsgi
 author: Tobias Hinz
-blog_title: How to Serve Multiple Django Websites with Multiple Virtualenvs on Apache and mod_wsgi
 date: 2019-04-10
-description: how to set up your Ubuntu with Apache to serve multiple websites in parallel with the help of virtualenv and mod_wsgi
+description: How to set up your Ubuntu with Apache to serve multiple websites in parallel with the help of virtualenv and mod_wsgi.
+thumbnail: /images/blog/Apache-Django/django-logo-positive.jpg
 mathjax: false
 comments: true
 ---